jakubmartenekdev/inet-chat/README.md

 # Inet-chat

 TCP chat client, similar to telnet.
-This project was built for learning purposes.
+This project was made for learning purposes.

 ## Table of Contents